-LASER SERIES POWER RANGE MODE OF EXCITATION PRINCIPAL MARKETS APPLICATIONS

-Diode Lasers 10 W - 3.6 kW Direct current Electronics Soldering

-Machine tool Surface treatment
+LASER SERIES POWER RANGE MODE OF EXCITATION PRINCIPAL MARKETS APPLICATIONS Diode Lasers 10 W - 3.6 kW Direct current Electronics Machine tool Medical device Automotive Photovoltaic Soldering Surface treatment Plastic welding Plastic welding Soldering, surface treatment

-Medical device Plastic welding

-Automotive Plastic welding

-Photovoltaic Soldering, Surface

-treatment

 The Company's diode lasers are designed to meet the requirements of a wide range of welding, soldering, and surface treatment applications.
 The Company's high-power laser diodes can be stacked into arrays achieving output powers in the multiple kilowatt range.
-In addition to their use in the automotive, machine tool and electronics markets, these lasers are also sold into the medical device and research markets.
+In addition to their use in the automotive, machine tool, and electronics markets, these lasers are also sold into the medical device and research markets.